 I spread a liberal amount of foam board adhesive on a pad, push it into place against the foam and tape it securely until the adhesive dries (usually overnight).
 Once the adhesive hardens, the pad is ready for any mounting screws that may be needed.

-The switch motor shown at left was installed on a 3″ x 4″ rectangle of ¼” hardboard that I drilled with mounting holes for the screws.
+The switch motor shown was installed on a 3″ x 4″ rectangle of ¼” hardboard that I drilled with mounting holes for the screws.
 Once the pad was installed, I used four mounting screws to attach the Tortoise switch motor.

 Foam board Q&A